-Employment (total) is the most accurate and up to date measure of the total number of people employed in Maranoa Regional Council area.
+Employment (total) is the most accurate and up to date measure of the total number of people employed in the Maranoa Regional Council area.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in RDA Darling Downs and South West Region regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the Maranoa Regional Council area regardless of where they live.
 They are updated annually.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.

 To see how employment is distributed across the area, see the Employment locations section and to see where people come from to work in these industries, these data should be viewed in conjunction with Workers place of residence by industry data.